BIO

 So, if you need a bio from me, here’s the basic one, which I’ll try to keep updated.
 Can’t seem to get the titles to go properly italics, but surely you can fix that:

 Stephen Graham Jones is the NYT bestselling author of some thirty novels and collections, and there’s some novellas and comic books in there as well.
-Most recent are Don’t Fear the Reaper and the ongoing Earthdivers.
-Up before too long are The Angel of Indian Lake, I Was a Teenage Slasher, and True Believers.
+Most recent are The Angel of Indian Lake, I Was a Teenage Slasher, and the ongoing Earthdivers.
+Up before too long are True Believers and The Buffalo Hunter Hunter.
 Stephen lives and teaches in Boulder, Colorado.

 That’s usually plenty, and the right size for magazines and journals and sites, I think.
 If I’m needing to duck into a program or schedule or something, though, then those tend to be about this size:

 Stephen Graham Jones is the NYT bestselling author of nearly thirty novels and collections, and there’s some novellas and comic books in there as well.
-Stephen’s been an NEA recipient, has won the Texas Institute of Letters Award for Fiction, the LA Times Ray Bradbury Prize, the Mark Twain American Voice in Literature Award, the Independent Publishers Award for Multicultural Fiction, WLA’s Distinguished Achievement Award, ALA’s RUSA Award and Alex Award, the 2023 American Indian Festival of Words Writers Award, the Locus Award, four Bram Stoker Awards, three Shirley Jackson Awards, six This is Horror Awards, and he’s been a finalist for the World Fantasy Award and the British Fantasy Award.
-He’s also made Bloody Disgusting’s Top Ten Horror Novels, and is the guy who wrote Mongrels, The Only Good Indians, My Heart is a Chainsaw, and Earthdivers.
-Up next are The Angel of Indian Lake and I Was a Teenage Slasher and True Believers.
+Stephen’s been an NEA recipient, has won the Texas Institute of Letters Award for Fiction, the Los Angeles Times Ray Bradbury Prize, the Mark Twain American Voice in Literature Award, the August Derleth British Fantasy Award for Best Horror Novel, the Independent Publishers Award for Multicultural Fiction, the Western Literature Association’s Distinguished Achievement Award, the American Library Association’s RUSA Award and Alex Award, the 2023 American Indian Festival of Words Writers Award, the Locus Award, four Bram Stoker Awards, three Shirley Jackson Awards, and six This is Horror Awards.
+Stephen’s also been inducted into the Texas Literary Hall of Fame, he’s been a finalist for the World Fantasy Award, and the Eisner Award, and he’s made Bloody Disgusting’s Top Ten Horror Novels.
+He’s the guy who wrote Mongrels, The Only Good Indians, My Heart is a Chainsaw, Earthdivers, and I Was a Teenage Slasher.
+Up next are True Believers, The Buffalo Hunter Hunter, and Killer on the Road.
 Stephen lives in Boulder, Colorado.

 Feel free to mix & match/cutnpaste these two into some Frankenstein-bio, too, of course.
 Or completely make one up.
 I’m like John Locke: all possible bios pretty much apply, sure.
 And, if you need to list where I teach and who I am there: